regen-network/governance/proposals/2021-11-ibc-patch-upgrade/README.md

 You should see `v2.1.0` printed to the console.

-If you're using cosmovisor then you will have to move the binary in the right directory as well.
+If you're using cosmovisor copy the new binary to the `v2.0-upgrade` directory.

 ```
 cp $HOME/regen-ledger/build/regen $HOME/.regen/cosmovisor/upgrades/v2.0-upgrade/bin